-Determine if the project's increase in population is large enough relative to the size of the population expected to reside in the study area without the project to affect real estate market conditions in the study area.
+Determine if the project's increase is population is large enough relative to the size of the population expected to reside in the study area without the project to affect real estate market conditions in the study area.

-- If the population increase is less than 5 percent within the study area, or identified subareas, further analysis is not necessary as this change would not be expected to affect real estate market conditions. - If the population increase is greater than 5 percent in the study area as a whole or within any identified subareas, move on to Step 3. - If the population increase is greater than 10 percent in the study areas as a whole or within any identified subarea, move on to a Detailed Analysis.
+- If the production increase is less than 5 percent within the study area, or identified subal as, urther analysis is not warranted as this change would not be expected to affect eal estate market conditions. - f the population increase is greater than 5 percent in the study area as a whole or within ny identified subareas, move on to Step 3. - If the population increase is greater than 10 percent in the study areas as a whole or within any identified subarea, move on to a Detailed Analysis.